a-bautista/python-useful/data-classes/python37-notes.md

-## Installing Python 3.7 and using pyenv
+## Installing Python 3.7 and using pyenv (Linux)

+Suppose you want to work with a specific version of Python for a project.
+What you can do is to set a .python-version file and then execute the main.py file with that particular version of python.

 Based on the post from stackoverflow you need to execute the following commands to get up and running Python 3.7.0.
 (Linux Mint)